Did you know the Tasmanian Government can help pay for your training?

 Undertaking vocational education and training (VET) provides you with skills that are nationally recognised and sought after, giving you greater career choices.

 Recognition of prior learning (RPL) - have your skills formally recognised

 Skills recognition is the acknowledgment by a registered training organisation that a person has gained an appropriate level of skills and knowledge that would have otherwise been developed through formal training.

 How can I find out what training is available and who can provide it?

 There is a wide range of training opportunities in Tasmania and interstate for people of all ages, for new entrants as well as people returning to study or currently in the workforce.

-What if I'm interested in becoming an apprentice or trainee?
+What if I'm interested in becoming a trainee or apprentice?

-Step-by-step instructions on becoming an apprentice or trainee; this is a good starting point for anyone interested in finding out how to become an apprentice or trainee.
+Step-by-step instructions on becoming a trainee or apprentice; this is a good starting point for anyone interested in finding out how to become a trainee or apprentice.

 The USI is a tool to give students easier access to their VET records by providing accurate and comprehensive information about students' training achievements within the VET system.
 The USI will help build a consistent, national system for the storage of training information with benefits to students, training organisations, employers and governments.

 Tasmanian Government subsidised qualifications, and apprenticeships and traineeships